Love God and Obey Him

-Sometimes we spend so much time trying to think of amazing or imaginative ways to demonstrate love to the people in our lives.
-We conceive of special gifts, trips, words of affirmation, amazing acts of service, or special experiences.
-Have you ever considered that the best way to show love to your children, your spouse, your co-workers, your neighbor, your city, and the world is to love God and obey him?
-It’s that simple and that difficult all at the same time.
-However, it’s what we were made to do: walk as Jesus walked.
-That’s how we love others.
-And we have the promise that his commands are not burdensome.
-With the help of the Spirit, we can joyfully walk in the freedom of obedience.
+We often spend significant time conceptualizing imaginative ways to demonstrate love to those around us.
+We plan special gifts, trips, and acts of service, yet the most profound way to show love to your children, spouse, and community is simply to love God and obey Him.
+While this calling is straightforward, it requires intentionality to walk as Jesus walked.
+Fortunately, we have the promise that His commands are not burdensome; with the help of the Holy Spirit, we can joyfully embrace the freedom of obedience.
+To Love God and Obey Him is the foundation for every other relationship.

-As we think about our relationship with God, it’s important to remember that our obedience displays our love for God, but it doesn’t earn God’s love for us.
+As we cultivate our relationship with the Father, it is vital to remember that our obedience is a display of our love for Him, not a way to earn it.
 As the apostle Paul wrote, “God shows his love for us in that while we were still sinners, Christ died for us” (Romans 5:8).
-God’s love for us is independent of our performance and based on Christ’s work done on our behalf.
-Therefore, we can claim the promise, “The steadfast love of the Lord never ceases; his mercies never come to an end” (Lamentations 3:22).
-Fully cleansed by Christ, we have no fear of losing God’s favor.
+God’s affection is independent of our performance and rests entirely on Christ’s finished work.
+Because the steadfast love of the Lord never ceases, we can live fully cleansed by Christ, free from the fear of losing His favor.

-Loving our teen begins by loving God with all our heart, soul, mind, and strength.
-If our affections are misplaced or out of order, we’ll find ourselves mired in fearfulness, anxiety, and idolatry in our parenting.
-Instead, we want to parent with hope that flows from love.
-Our faithful example matters to our teens.
-Handing Down the Faith explains:
+Loving our teens effectively begins by loving God with all our heart, soul, mind, and strength.
+If our affections are misplaced, we often find ourselves mired in the anxiety and idolatry of performance-based parenting.
+Instead, we should aim to parent with a hope that flows from divine love.
+Our faithful example serves as a primary influence on our children.
+As the resource Handing Down the Faith explains:

 Some readers might be surprised to know that the single, most powerful causal influence on the religious lives of American teenagers and young adults is the religious lives of their parents.
 Not their peers, not the media, not their youth group leaders or clergy, not their religious school teachers.
 Myriad studies show that, beyond a doubt, the parents of American youth play the leading role in shaping the character of their religious and spiritual lives, even well after they leave the home.